Eric-Thrive/vocab-lesson-builder/README.md

 - Save and load lessons locally
 - Edit definitions and images on the fly
 - Progress tracking during image generation
+- **Share lessons with short URLs** - Deploy to GitHub and share `yoursite.com?lesson=animals` instead of long base64 URLs!

 ## Development